s-brenner/atlas-winds/docs/terms.md

 ## Payments

-Atlas Winds is available only for iOS with payment due at the time of purchase.
+Starting with iOS 15, Atlas Winds is available to download free of charge.

 ## Fees and Renewals

-Atlas Winds does not require any additional fees or renewals after initial purchase.
+Atlas Winds requires an autorenewing subscription available for sale within the app.
 ALL PURCHASES ARE FINAL AND NO REFUND WILL BE GIVEN.

 ## User Conduct